IHAN – proof of concept pilots

 - User-oriented approach: the clear aim of the pilot project is to improve people’s everyday lives and opportunities for the management of their own information.

-- Technical solution: the pilot project needs to solve technical software component issues related to IHAN® principles, specified more closely in the application form.
+- Technical solution: the pilot project needs to solve technical software component issues related to IHAN® principles, specified more closely in the application form and IHAN Blueprint 2.0.

 - Effectiveness: the pilot project aims to replace the current operating model, where an individual’s information is dispersed in the depths of various data storages owned by different systems and companies, with a human-oriented and fair exchange of data.